strelka145/Corgi/README.md

 # Corgi
-Tools for recording time with one click.
+A simple tool for recording time with one click.

 ## ToDo